Title: Body By Science

 According to McGuff and Little, resistance training is so stressful and does so much damage to muscles that people absolutely need at least 7 days recovery between sessions.
 Yet these two studies they themselves cited to support their protocol show both untrained and trained subjects gaining substantial strength and muscle mass training 3 times weekly with 48-72 hours between training sessions.

-Strength gains can’t occur unless one recovers between exercise sessions.
+Strength gains can’t occur unless one recovers and grows between exercise sessions.
 Therefore, these studies actually provide evidence that people only need 48-72 hours between sessions to recover and progress.
-Thus, they actually provide evidence that the Body By Science Protocol is not only unnecessary but suboptimal for trained individuals.
-Apparently McGuff and Little didn't think this through very well.
+Thus, they actually provide evidence that the Body By Science Protocol may be not only unnecessary but suboptimal for trained individuals.

 The third study they cite in Body By Science to support infrequent training does state in the abstract that “performing a single set of the leg press once or twice per week results in statistically similar strength gains in untrained women.”
 However, this study only included a total of 21 women so it had a low statistical power to detect differences between the groups.
 Further, when you read beyond the abstract you find that the conclusion is acknowledged to be a misleading statistical artifact.